jacklule/jacklule.github.io/README.md

 <p>But <a href="http://mattwaite.github.io">Matt Waite</a> uses mattwaite.github.io as a kind of portfolio of his GitHub work, including class syllabi, to be found at <a href="http://github.com/mattwaite">github.com.mattwaite</a>.</p>

 <p>I see the advantages of both.
-I decided though to follow the lead of Matt Waite and set up my user page, <a href="http://jacklule.github.io">jacklule.gitub.io</a> to serve as a collection of my GitHub work, including syllabi, at <a href="http://github.com/jacklule">github.com/jacklule</a>. portfolio of my workAnd my original GitHub "user page" --<b>github.com/USER_NAME</b> -- was the appropriate place to set up the syllabus.
-The user page can hold many repos for various syllabi and other projects.</p>
+I decided though to follow the lead of Matt Waite and set up my user page, <a href="http://jacklule.github.io">jacklule.gitub.io</a> to serve as a collection of my GitHub work, including syllabi, at <a href="http://github.com/jacklule">github.com/jacklule</a>. portfolio of my work.</p>

-<p>I think it will be good for my students to be regularly in GitHub, rather than at an html page.
-My hope too is that my students and I thus will have portfolios to display our work hosted on GitHub.</p>
+<p>I think it will be good for my students to work regularly in GitHub, rather than at an html page.
+My hope too is that my students and I thus will have portfolios that display our work on GitHub.</p>

 <p>Instructions that take my students through the entire process of registering for GitHub, creating a user page and establishing a repository for a portfolio can be found at the <a href="https://github.com/jacklule/DataViz-Syllabus/blob/master/GitHubSetUp.md">GitHub SetUp page</a> of my Data Visualization syllabus.</p>